Villa with pool for six people near Trapani.

 Summers tend to be rather long and hot on the island.
 Although temperatures get particularly high in the peak summer months of July and August, the coastal breeze helps a bit in some areas.
 Winters are short, but temperatures drop considerably from mid-December to early March.

 The best months to visit Sicily are from April to June and September through October, as the weather is mild and crowds are smaller.
 These times are also perfect for beach visits, hiking and sightseeing.

-+ 3 morefrom USD 753for 1 weekApprox.
-145 m², 3 bedrooms, 3 bathrooms, pets are allowed (max.
-1), TV, Wifi, washing machine, dishwasher, non-smoking property, sandy beach approx. 9 km, parking areaThere are 3 further property types with 3 accommodations for this complex
++ 1 morefrom USD 806for 1 weekApprox.
+70 m², 2 bedrooms, 2 bathrooms, pets are allowed (max.
+1), satellite TV, Wifi, non-smoking property, water approx. 6 km, parking area, communal swimming pool

 With TUI Villas, you’ll find a large selection of holiday homes and apartments throughout Europe and beyond.
 We are the operator of all the properties tagged with the TUI Smile and you will benefit from many advantages:

 - Properties can be booked directly without waiting for confirmation